duclos-cavalcanti/microsemi-error-detection/README.md

 a typical scenario in Space Engineering, where communication between devices may be affected such that from a digital point of view specific bits of a payload can be "flipped" or corrupted.

-As per the image below
+As per the image below, example 16x8 pixel images are generated on the user's computer, they are encoded through a typical [(16,11) Hamming Encoding](https://en.wikipedia.org/wiki/Hamming_code).
+This given encoding is able to detect up to two errors in a given payload, as well as correct one bit flip.

 <p align="center">
   <center>
   <img src=".github/assets/diagramm.png" align="middle" alt="title"
-       height="500">
+       height="300">
   </center>
 </p>

-Please look at the [wiki](https://github.com/duclos-cavalcanti/microsemi-error-detection/wiki) for a detailed documentation on the tools used, workflow, installation and setup!
+Please look at the [wiki](https://github.com/duclos-cavalcanti/microsemi-error-detection/wiki) for a detailed documentation on:
+ * tools
+ * installation
+ * and setup

 ## 2. Usage